JanKoppe/docker-pyca/README.md

 ## Environment Variables

 You can set these environment variables when running the container.
+They will be used to configure pyCA before starting the container for the first time.

 - **OPENCAST_HOST**: ip address or hostname for your Opencast instance.
 - **OPENCAST_DIGEST_USER**: Digest username.
 Defaults to `opencast_system_account`.